LoganRickert/CPP-Manager/README.md

 * Autogenerate docs
 * On building of file, it organizes class files (Not Main) functions alphabetically.
 * On building of file, it organizes #include <> and #include "" alphabetically.
+* cleanup of build/namespace
+* A 'create library' function to easily create a library class.